 This is because, to ensure that their employees are never faced with not being able to access the critical software they need to do their job, many organizations over license.
 While this will make you very popular with the software vendors, it is not good needlessly using your budget this way.

 You can rest assured, if during an audit it was found that you had over licensed a particular software title whilst under-licensing another, no accommodation would be made for the over licensed spend and you will still be presented with a full bill for the under licensed title.
 You therefore need a software asset management (SAM) tool for Cloud to identify over and under-licensing, which can also optimize your existing, spend.

 One final thing to consider in relation to the cloud: not all your software will actually reside there.
-This means you still have on premise software that needs identifying, managing and correctly licensing.
-It is therefore essential to have a SAM tool which can support on-premise, the cloud or a hybrid model.
+This means you still have on premises software that needs identifying, managing and correctly licensing.
+It is therefore essential to have a SAM tool which can support on-premises, the cloud or a hybrid model.